I’m so glad you’re here.

 For the past 25 years, I’ve called myself mostly a stay-at-home mom who hasn’t stayed at home.
 I’ve had the wonderful privilege of teaching writing part-time at my alma mater, Wheaton College, off-and-on for about 23 years.
 Sometimes more, sometimes less as my schedule allowed, but I loved every minute of it.
 I left my Visiting Instructor position about two years ago to pursue writing.

 What are you working on now?

-I just finished a manuscript for my first book titled, First Ask Why: Building Strong Families through Intentional Discipleship, which will be coming later in 2017.
+I just finished a manuscript for my first book titled, First Ask Why: Raising Kids to Love God through Intentional Discipleship, which will be coming in April 2018.